 SYS0/SYS,02,C3 change 01 40 A3 to 01 50 A3

 The speeds were changed by setting bits 6 and 7 on Port ECH according to the below logic table.
 Since this involves turning on and turning off bits, you would need both an OR (to turn on bits) and an AND (to turn off bits), as discussed above.

-Applicable software can be found here.
+Applicable software can be found by searching the Software Archive.

 The XLR8er was made by Misosys for the Model 4 and used the Hitachi HD64180 instead of a Z-80 to allow a Model 4 to achieve speeds up to 8Mhz and included 256K of RAM.
 The main features were:

 - HD64l80 microprocessor @ 6.144 MHz (equivalent to a Z80 at 8 MHz)

 - Two channel DMA controller (transfers of 1 MB/sec)

 - Internal Wait Stale Generator

 - Two channel 16-bit programmable reload timer